QuarkNerd/blog/jhill/_posts/2016-04-04-jenny-from-the-blockchain.md

 We mentioned the term proof of work earlier.
 This is the first valid hash of a block found by bitcoin miners and broadcast to other peers on the network.
 Whoever calculates this hash first gets the 25BTC reward, and once the hash and nonce used to find it is shared on the network, it can very quickly be verified.
 The difficulty of mining has grown proportionally with the hashing power of the network, to ensure that the amount of coins in circulation does not grow too quickly.
 Every 2016 blocks, bitcoin calculates a new difficulty (adjusts the current difficulty slightly).
 There is a total limit of 21 million bitcoins that can ever be mined, but by increasing the difficulty to maintain a constant mining rate, this limit should not be reached until the year 2140.

 Proof of work involves creating valid hash of a block that can be quickly verified by other users on the network to prove that you, as a miner, have put time into calculating the nonce.
-The “nonce” is the pseudo-random number that is a component of a block hash.
+The `nonce` is the pseudo-random number that is a component of a block hash.
 A valid hash exists only if the numerical interpretation of the hash (as a 256-bit number) is smaller than a predetermined difficulty.
 The hash must be smaller than the difficulty in order to be accepted into the blockchain.

 Verifying the block hash is very simple and quick to do, shown below is a hash from the blockchain which has been accepted.
 Also included is the value of bits from the block header.
 The bits are passed into a simple formula in order to generate a number, which the block hash is compared to.
 If the hash is smaller, the block is accepted, if the hash is not smaller, the hash is invalid.
 Here is a worked example with values taken from the live bitcoin blockchain.